Jeremy Willsey | UCSF Profiles

 Amanda completed her B.S. in Biotechnology from UC Davis in 2017, having focused specifically on Bioinformatics.
 Her undergraduate research involved the genetics and gene expression underlying insecticide resistance in Anopheles mosquitoes.
 Amanda is interested in applying techniques from statistics and systems biology to construct predictive models for biological phenomena.
 In the Willsey Lab, she collaborates on projects involving ChIP-Seq and whole-exome sequencing data.

 Juan is a research associate in the State Lab at UCSF.
-With extensive experience working with stem cells, he lends his guidance and leadership to the Willsey Lab.
+With extensive experience working with stem cells, he lends his guidance, leadership, and wet-lab management skills to the Willsey Lab.
 Currently, Juan is collaborating with us on projects involving iPSCs.

 Montana Morris – Staff Research Associate